mehdiz97/Heart-Disease-Prediction/README.md

 heart disease with ML techniques.
 In this project we propose a method that aims at finding significant features by applying machine learning techniques resulting in improving the accuracy in the prediction of cardiovascular disease.
 The prediction model is introduced with Logistic Regression techniques.

+## Note
+*The full report is available in the Final FDS project.pdf* *FDS_Project_final.ipynb notebook contains the codes and details on implementation.*